-- a) Ensure development provides for unpaved landscaped areas and opportunities for canopy tree planting. - b) Ensure that private open space is appropriately located to enhance liveability and to provide privacy for residents. - c) Minimise the extent of hard paved areas and facilitate rainwater infiltration to the water table. - d) Preserve and enhance native wildlife populations and habitat through appropriate planting of indigenous vegetation. - e) Protect existing natural rock outcrops.
+- (a) Ensure development provides for unpaved landscaped areas and opportunities for canopy tree planting. - (b) Ensure that private open space is appropriately located to enhance liveability and to provide privacy for residents.

-- 1. Landscaped area (has the same meaning as the Georges River LEP 2021) for development in this section is to be provided in accordance with the table contained within Clause 6.12 Landscaped areas in certain residential and environment protection zones of the Georges River LEP 2021. - Each dwelling (within a multi dwelling housing and multi dwelling housing (terrace) development) is to be provided with at least 40m of private open space with a minimum dimension of 4m. - 3.
+- 1. Landscaped area (has the same meaning as Georges River LEP 2021) for development in this section is to be provided in accordance with the table contained within Clause 6.12 Landscaped areas in certain residential and environmental protection zones of Georges River LEP 2021. - Each dwelling (within a multi dwelling housing and multi dwelling housing (terrace) development) is to be provided with at least 40m2 of private open space with a minimum dimension of 4m. - 3.
 Each dwelling within a manor house development is to provide the following minimum private open spaces (with a minimum depth of 2m): - i.
-One (1) bed: 8m. - ii.
-Two (2) + bed: 12m. - iii.
-Dwellings with living area at ground level: 16m. - 4.
+One (1) bed: 8m2. - ii.
+Two (2) + bed: 12m2. - iii.
+Dwellings with living area at ground level: 16m2. - 4.
 Private open space is to be located behind the building setback line to the street frontage/s. - 5.
 The required private open space is to be located adjacent to and provided with direct access from a living room, dining room or kitchen. - 6.
 The private open space area is to include a minimum of 50% unpaved landscaped area to allow for the infiltration of surface water to the sub-surface. - 7.
-Soft soil landscaping is to be provided in all landscaped areas as required by the GRLEP 2021 and must have a minimum dimension of 1.2m in all directions.
-Existing natural rock outcrops can be counted towards the calculation of soft soil landscaping. - 8.
-Provide a landscape setting within the primary and secondary street frontages where impervious areas are minimised.
-Impervious areas, including hard paving, gravel, concrete, artificial turf, rock gardens (excluding natural rock outcrops) and other material that does not permit soft soil landscaping, are to occupy no more than 40% of the street setback area.

-- 9. All developments must be accompanied by a detailed landscape plan that complements individual private open space, enhances the streetscape setting of the development and includes canopy tree planting within the front and rear setback, and within deep soil landscaped areas. - 10.
-Existing significant trees and vegetation must be incorporated into the proposed landscape treatment. - 11.
-Planting in the deep soil landscaped areas within the front and rear setbacks is to include trees that achieve a minimum mature height of 6m. - 12.
-Preference is given to incorporating locally indigenous plants.
+To provide a landscape setting within the primary and secondary street frontages, hard paved areas are to be minimised.
+At a maximum, impervious areas, including hard paving, gravel, concrete or other material that does not permit landscaping, are to occupy no more than 40% of the street setback area. - 8.
+All developments must be accompanied by a detailed landscape plan that complements individual private open space, enhances the streetscape setting of the development and includes canopy tree planting within the front and rear setback, and within deep soil landscaped areas. - 9.
+Existing significant trees and vegetation must be incorporated into the proposed landscape treatment. - 10.
+Planting in the deep soil landscaped areas within the front and rear setbacks is to include trees that achieve a minimum mature height of 6m.